hkvb/bash/wrapper/docs/WRAPPER-COMMANDLINE-FLAGS.md

 ## Default Behaviour

-Invoked with no commandline arguments the container invokes the preset ENTRYPOINT and the output of `stdout` and `stderr` is wrapped within a vcwc JSON record.
+Invoked with no commandline arguments the container invokes the preset ENTRYPOINT and the output of `stdout` and `stderr` is wrapped within a hkvb JSON record.

 If the first commandline argument doesn't match a `wrapper` flag, then it is interpreted as a bash command.